getnexusapp/.github/profile/README.md

 ### Privacy

 - **Notes and search are fully local.** Your notes live in one SQLite file on disk.
-Search — including semantic ("meaning-based") search — runs through a small embedding model that executes entirely on your device.
-Nothing about your notes touches the network to be searched.
+Search — including semantic ("meaning-based") search — runs through a small embedding model that executes entirely on your device via WebAssembly.
+That model itself is downloaded once, on first use, and cached afterward; your note content is never part of that or any other network request.
-- **AI requests are BYOK and direct.** Nothing is routed through a Nexus server; only what a request explicitly needs (relevant note snippets, your question, and — if enabled — the current page open in the browser) is ever sent, and only to the provider you've configured.
+- **AI requests are BYOK and direct.** Nothing is routed through a Nexus server; only what a request explicitly needs — relevant note snippets, your question, and, if enabled, the text of whatever pages you currently have open in the Browser tab — is ever sent, and only to Google's Gemini API.

 **License**
 ---